-A hardware trigger can be sent to the sensor using the digital input.
+A hardware trigger can be sent to the sensor using the digital input described in Optically isolated digital inputs.
 Triggering by hardware is usually used to reduce latencies and jitter in applications that require the most accurate timing.
 In this case rising edge of input signal is suggested as the delay of opto coupler is smaller as well as introduced jitter.
 Triggering by hardware is usually used to reduce latencies and jitter in applications that require the most accurate timing.